 Starting your Twitch Streaming

 Broadcasting your live game in Twitch is a whole experience in your gameplay journey.
+There is a lot to learn how to start streaming on Twitch, so do research.
 You can inspire other people by starting small and recognizing small victories.
 There are a lot of new gamers that want to start in Twitch but need someone to have the first step.
 Engage in broadcasting not only because you want to play and earn but also to inspire other people in starting their dreams.

 Maybe your purpose in broadcasting is not only to share your skills in your gaming.
 You can have a moment to introspect if your truer meaning in engaging with broadcasting on Twitch is to inspire other people.
 Your content should reflect your values and aspirations.